 What is Australian Red Nose Day?

-Red Nose Day is held annually on the last Friday of June and continues to be the major fundraiser for SIDS and Kids, as well as raising awareness of the issues surrounding sudden infant death.
+Red Nose Day is held annually on the new date of August 13th for 2021 and continues to be the major fundraiser for SIDS and Kids, as well as raising awareness of the issues surrounding sudden infant death.